Pitchnogle/pseudoblog/blog/pyenv_pipenv.md

 # pyenv and pipenv

 There have been many versions of python over the years.
-Occassionally a programmer can run into a situation where a newer version of python breaks a program written for an older version.
+Occasionally a programmer can run into a situation where a newer version of python breaks a program written for an older version.
 Python packages also often have version dependencies.